shivvyadav/Currency-Converter-WebApp/README.md

 ## 🧠 How It Works

-On page load, the default conversion is set (USD to NPR).<br/>
+-On page load, the default conversion is set (USD to NPR).<br/>
-Users can enter an amount and select currencies from dropdowns.<br/>
+-Users can enter an amount and select currencies from dropdowns.<br/>
-The app fetches the latest exchange rates from the API.<br/>
+-The app fetches the latest exchange rates from the API.<br/>
-It updates the conversion message with the final amount.<br/>
+-It updates the conversion message with the final amount.<br/>
-Flag images dynamically update based on currency selection.<br/>
+-Flag images dynamically update based on currency selection.<br/>